Teenage Pregnancy PreventionAccording to the Centers for Disease Control and Prevention (CDC), teenage birth rates have decreased in the United States

 Research & Statistics

-- Connecticut Adolescent Reproductive Health FactsConnecticut data include: number of births, birth rate, abortion rate, sexual behavior, birth control use, relationship violence, and HIV/AIDS education.
+Data indicators include: number of births, birth rate, abortion rate, sexual behavior, birth control use, and relationship violence.

 - Evidence-Based Programs - TPP Resource Center: Evidence-Based ProgramsA list of program models which met the effectiveness criteria in HHS pregnancy prevention research review of more than 1,000 studies.
 Intervention Implementation Reports accompany each program model and provide both programmatic information and supporting research evidence.

 - KIDS COUNT - Connecticut dataThe Kids Count Data Book includes data on Teen Births in Connecticut.

 - Reproductive Health: Teen Pregnancy (CDC)

 Links to data resources, including Vital Signs, as well as resources for parents, teens, and healthcare providers.